Skip to Content

 Cooking gear

-Stove, we have a small portable gas stove that we always take hiking, it’s good enough to boil water, cook pasta or oats.
+Stove, we have a small portable gas stove that we always take hiking, it’s good enough to boil water and cook pasta or oats.
 Gas depends on how many you are and how much cooking you want to do but we’d say take 500ml it’ll last for 4-5 days for sure.

 Cutlery, take plastic or bamboo forks and spoons.
 Cups, we had two very light plastic cups.
 Lighter/matches for your stove, no fire allowed in the canyon.